JingyanPeng/Multimedia-Systems-Design/README.md

-# 22Fall-MultimediaSystemsDesign
+# Multimedia-Systems-Design
-This is the assignment and project files for USC-22Fall-CSCI5⃣️7⃣️6⃣️ Multimedia Systems Design
+This is the assignment and project files for USC-2️⃣2️⃣Fall-CSCI5⃣️7⃣️6⃣️ Multimedia Systems Design

 -  Quantization, Subsampling and Scaling w/wo Antialiasing [HW1]